About the PE and sport premium

 How we use the PE and sport premium

-At Hasland Junior School, we receive £19,870 for the academic year of 2020-21 and plan to use the funding to make additional and sustainable improvements to the quality of the physical education (PE), physical activity and school sport that we provide.
-This will also include a carry forward funding from the 2019 to 2020 academic year, due to the COVID-19 pandemic, which must be spent by 31 March 2021.
+At Hasland Junior School, we receive £19,870 per year and plan to use the funding to make additional and sustainable improvements to the quality of the physical education (PE), physical activity and school sport that we provide.

 We use the PE and sport premium to: